benwiz/learn/NOTES.md

 ## To Do

-- Final tweaks to make the project deployable
+- Create the initialization api
-  - Do not allow any number configs, just the current ones: color, speed, size, drawBooleans
+  - Do not allow any vertex/neighbor configs, just the current ones: color, speed, size, drawBooleans
 - Update readme
+  - Include a disclaimer that this was a WASM learning project and it is still recommended to use Boba.js
 - Deploy to NPM
 - Create demo website
 - Final deploy to NPM
-- Update benwiz.io to use boba.wasm instead of boba.js